1 Introduction

 We will on occasion ask reporters of the potential breach to assist us in this process by keeping log sheets over a period of time.

-9.0 What factors will we take into account?
+9.0 What factors we will take into account

 9.1 Following an initial visit, we will assess what has taken place and if there is a planning breach decide the following: